 - Serve with any of the suggested toppings.
 I like to add them all.

-Serve your Thai Curry with freshly steamed Jasmin Rice.
+Serve this Vegan Thai Green Curry recipe with freshly steamed Jasmin Rice.

 Although the curry flavors are fresh, they are also spicy, making it an excellent fall curry recipe.